Company making Costco pajamas flagged for forced labor

 AP reached out to all the firms for comment.
 Ebonex Corporation, the only company that responded to AP’s queries, said they were aware of the trade dispute, and that they didn’t believe Bonechar abused workers and wouldn’t import from them if they do.
 The other companies could not be reached for comment.

-The CBP action also covers any gold mined at small artisan mines in eastern Congo and all rough diamonds from the Marange diamond fields in Zimbabwe, an area with a history of conflict and abuse and already subject to other U.S. sanctions.
+The CBP action also covers any gold mined at small artisanal mines in eastern Congo and all rough diamonds from the Marange diamond fields in Zimbabwe, areas with a history of conflict and abuse and already subject to other U.S. sanctions.
 Those imports are harder to track, because they aren’t specific companies.

 Zimbabwe’s government, which insists it has cleaned up its diamond industry, called the U.S. decision “a blatant and shameless lie.”